vladfaust/mini_redis/README.md

 MiniRedis is a light-weight low-level alternative to existing Redis client implementations.

 In comparison with [crystal-redis](https://github.com/stefanwille/crystal-redis), MiniRedis is slightly faster, has first-class support for raw bytes and doesn't need to be updated with every Redis release.
-On the other hand, MiniRedis doesn't have commands API (i.e. instead of `redis.ping` you should write `redis.command("PING")`).
+On the other hand, MiniRedis doesn't have commands API (i.e. instead of `redis.ping` you should write `redis.send("PING")`).
 However, such a low-level interface terminates the dependency on the third-party client maintainer (i.e. me), which makes it a perfect fit to use within a shard.

 ## Installation